RoboCup-SSL/grSim/INSTALL.md

 # GrSim - INSTALL

 ## Overview

-We developed grSim on Ubuntu 9.10+ OS.
+We developed grSim on Ubuntu OS.
 (Ubuntu 14.04+ tested and is recommended).
-It is very important that the Graphics Card Driver is installed.
-(Ubuntu packages of nVidia and AMD(ATI) graphics cards are available). grSim will compile and run in both 32 and 64 bits Linux and Mac-osx.
+It is  important that the graphics card driver is installed properly (the official Ubuntu packages for nVidia and AMD(ATI) graphics cards are available). grSim will compile and run in both 32 and 64 bits Linux and Mac OS.

 GrSim is written in C++, in order to compile it, you will need a working toolchain and a c++ compiler.